 Disease of the Esophagus, Stomach, and Duodenum

-If disease activity is moderate or severe, use oral prednisone/prednisolone 1 mg/kg combined with azathioprine, mercaptopurine, or methotrexate.
-In patients with no response to treatment consider biologic agents.
+If the disease activity is moderate or severe, use oral prednisone/prednisolone 1 mg/kg combined with immunomodulators, biologic therapy, or both, depending on regional access.

 1. Simple perianal fistulas: If fistulas are asymptomatic, no intervention is needed.
 If they cause discomfort, seton insertion with or without fistula dissection (fistulotomy) is performed and treatment with metronidazole 750 to 1500 mg/d, ciprofloxacin 1000 mg/d, or both is started.